avdi/ivar/README.md

 # TODO

-- Pre-declare "ghost" variables without setting them
+- Pre-declare variables without setting them to nil
 - Add a module for dynamic checking of instance_variable_get/set
 - Audit and improve code the robot wrote
-- Thread-safety